U.S. Drug Enforcement Administration (DEA) Medication Access and Training Expansion (MATE) Requirements

 or as a 4-activity package (a $30 savings).

 Use the coupon code “AGD” to identify yourself as an AGD member when registering for an activity or bundle.

 American Dental Society of Anesthesiology (ADSA)

-ADSA offers one On-Demand course for no charge and issues 8 CE credits.
+ADSA offers one On-Demand course for $99 and issues 8 CE credits.
 This module is video content.
 Course objectives are to:

 - Recognize the importance of federal strategies centered on opioid prescribing regulations and apply it to practicing dentistry.

 - Improve understanding of effectiveness of non-opioid treatments for pain.

 - Identify the relative effectiveness and side effects of common pain medications.

 - Identify the main mechanisms of pain and their impact on acute and chronic pain.

 - Improve ability to screen, assess, and treat patients with substance use disorders.